David Malcolm Orr

-David Orr CBE, FREng, FICE, FIAE, (born 1953 in Belfast, Northern Ireland) is a civil engineer.
+David Orr (born 1953 in Belfast, Northern Ireland) is a civil engineer.
 He was the 143rd President of the Institution of Civil Engineers.
 He is married to Vyvienne and they have 2 children.

 David Orr graduated from Queen's University Belfast in 1974 with an honours degree in civil engineering, and was awarded an MSc by Queen's in 1978.
 He spent much of his career with Roads Service, Northern Ireland’s road authority, latterly serving as Permanent Secretary of the Department for Regional Development.

 He currently chairs the Independent Assurance Panel (Procurement) for High Speed 2, is an external member of the Palace of Westminster Restoration and Renewal Programme Board, and also chairs the Institution of Civil Engineers Benevolent Fund.
 From 2008 to 2014 he chaired the Procurement Expert Panel for London's Crossrail.

 In his Presidential Address, Orr encouraged civil engineers to: